ajtran303/name_generator/README.md

 Clone down and `cd` into the repo.

-Use the CLI to pick from `fancy_names` and `space_names`.
+Use the CLI to pick from `names`, `fancy_names`, and `space_names`.

-You can specify how many names you need.
-The default is one name.
+You can optionally specify how many names you need.

 ```
+$ ruby ./lib/names.rb
+Lonhyn Lievaart Dan Emily

+$ ruby ./lib/names.rb 2
+Duane Caleb Wendi Olof
+Kusum Don Jean Jun

 $ ruby ./lib/fancy_names.rb
 Irfan Ceyd-Kinde